Yoman10002/Acheivements/docs/Hardware/lenovo-loq-15irx9.md

         *"When AC Power is connected", the following is completed to ensure maximum performance.
 A.K.A revert all battery profile changes bellow.*
         ![Actions for Max Performance](LLT_ACTIONS3.png)
         *"When AC Power is disconnected", the following is completed to ensure lowest system power draw.
 Therefore, increasing battery life.*

-* **Thermal Architecture & Fan Management (Lenovo Legion Toolkit):**
-  * Engineered a custom fan curve mapping out acoustics and thermal dissipation thresholds for AC operation.
-  * *Note:* Because firmware blocks custom fan profiles on battery mode (forcing stock Silent mode's constant ~2,000 RPM), AC profile tuning achieves superior acoustic zero-RPM states when thermal loads permit, outperforming rigid OEM profiles.

 * **Real-World Endurance Metrics:**
-  * Post-optimization, battery runtime improved dramatically from an initial **0.5–1 hour** window up to **2–2.5 hours** under mixed daily workflows (Edge browser with 3–4 tabs, Discord, and media playback), and reaching roughly **3 hours** under strict idle states.
+  * Post-optimization, battery runtime improved dramatically from an initial **0.5–1 hour** window up to **2–2.5 hours** under mixed light daily workflows (Edge browser with 3–4 tabs, Discord, and media playback), and reaching roughly **3 hours** under strict idle states.

 ---
 *Last Updated: 2026-06-17*